jetnew/academicpages/_posts/2021-03-01-stats-soc-workshops.md

 ---
-title: 'Why You Should Conduct a Technical Workshop in University: Reflections on Workshops at NUS Statistics Society'
+title: 'Why You Should Conduct a Technical Workshop: Reflections at NUS Statistics Society'
 date: 2021-03-19
 permalink: /posts/2021/03/stats-soc-workshops/
 excerpt: 'Reflections on leading the Workshops Team at NUS Statistics Society AY2020/21.'